AllenWLynch/signaturemodels/docs/tutorial.rst

 .. image:: images/tuning.svg
     :width: 400

-The SuccessiveHalving bandit runs "tournaments", where models are trained for a certain number of epochs, then tested.
-The best performing models are promoted to the next iteration and trained for more epochs.
+The HyperBand algorith runs "tournaments", where models are trained for a certain number of epochs, then tested.
+The best performing models are promoted to the next iteration and trained for more epochs (granted more resources).
 This process repeats until a group of winners is chosen.

-Here, five components gives a good fit for the dataset.
+Here, four or five components gives a good fit for the dataset.

-3. Training the model
+1. Training the model
 ---------------------

-To train the representative model for the dataset, provide paths for the corpus and output, then specify the chosen number of components using the "-k" argument:
+To train the representative model for the dataset, provide paths for the corpus and output, then specify the chosen number of components using the "--n-components" argument.
+Also, be sure to provide the seed of the best performing model from the tuning stage.

 .. code-block:: bash

     $ locusregression train-model \
         -d tutorial/corpus.pkl \
         -o tutorial/model.pkl \
-        -k 10
+        --n-components 5
+        --seed 2

 4. Analysis
 -----------